What I do

 Especially on mobile.
 (Which is almost everything now.)

 The growth of ad avoidance marks the end of the advertising age and the beginning of something entirely new: the post-ad age — a time when content valued by the audience is replacing ads not valued (and, increasingly, not even seen) by anyone.
 The anti-ad revolution has been in progress for more than a decade.
-Finally, with the rapid growth of ad blockers, it's impossible to ignore.
+Finally, with the rapid growth of ad blockers, it became impossible to ignore.

 It's a moment when siloed approaches and interruptive TV-thinking must give way to a radically new media world that demands engaging, multi-channel storytelling.
-What's needed is organizational transformation to deliver the seamless integration of every discipline and department that touches products, services and brand ideas within any company, political campaign or non-profit.
+What's needed is organizational transformation to deliver the seamless integration of every discipline and department that touches products, services and ideas within any company, political campaign or non-profit.

 As I've been saying since 2007, "Welcome to the post-advertising age."